polystat/polystat-cli/README.md

 * `polystat.outputs.files` - a list of files to write aggregated output to.

 # Development
-## Setup
-This is an sbt Scala project.
+Polystat CLI is an sbt Scala project.
 In order to build the project you need the following:
   * [JDK](https://ru.wikipedia.org/wiki/Java_Development_Kit) 8+
   * [sbt](https://www.scala-sbt.org/) 1.6.2

 Both can be easily fetched via [coursier](https://get-coursier.io/docs/overview).

-## Running the CLI
+Running the CLI:
 ```
 $ sbt run
 ```